Sustained Activism for Social Change

 “Good Trouble: Sustained Activism through Photography”: Join us for an engaging conversation with Dr. Tony Crider who, through the use of photography, elevates the camera from being a functional tool to a means of creating sustainable change.
 Learn how, through his work, Dr. Crider captures different moments and movements.

 Fall 2020 Leadershops:

-Join us virtually with a representative from the American Civil Liberties Union (ACLU) as we engage in a conversation around protests.
-During this workshop, participants will gain information on protester safety, rights and responsibilities as well as the various ways to engage in protest and demonstration activity.
+Check the recap from our time with representatives from the American Civil Liberties Union (ACLU) in a conversation around protests.
+During this workshop, participants gained information on protester safety, rights and responsibilities as well as the various ways to engage in protest and demonstration activity.